 Most of the time, red blotches on your face are just the result of an annoying allergy, but in some cases they might be signs of something more serious.
 Skin conditions like rosacea and eczema not only produce red blotches, they can make your skin incredibly uncomfortable as well.
 If your red, blotchy skin seems to be a more of permanent fixture, it's time to pay a visit to the dermatologist for proper treatment [source: Zamosky].

-For more information on how to care for your skin, check out the links on the next page.
+For more information on how to care for your skin, check out the links below.